mbahra/AWS_Data_Engineer/README.md

 # AWS Data Engineer (in progress)
-A simple data engineer project to implement some skills

 ## 1 Project's purpose
 I do this project to implement some of my data engineer skills.
 It could also be a fruitful support in order to discuss in an interview.

 For this project I will only use cloud services, especially AWS ones.

 For the context, let's imagine that we are in a company which wants to analyze the difference between expected goals and points, and real goals and points for each football team in a same league.

-For this project I will create a data lake, where I will store and process data before loading them weekly into a database.
-Because my purpose is focused on the engineering part, the analysis part will be very restricted.

 I will focus on english Barclays Premier League, considering all the teams and matchweeks for the current season (2020/2021).

+I will create a data lake, where I will store and process data weekly in order to make a visualization.
+The purpose is focused on the engineering part, but not on the analysis part.

-In order to train a machine learning algorithm I will also upload the previous season (2019/2020) statistics.
+In order to train a machine learning algorithm, I will also upload the previous season (2019/2020) statistics.

-Project workflow:
+General workflow:

 ![](images/workflow-awsDataEngineer.png)